jpollmann102/jpollmann102.github.io/resume.md

 ### Email: joshpollmann102@gmail.com
 # Summary Of Qualifications

-* Over six years of programming/computer experience as a hobby, close to two years professionally
+* Over nine years of programming/computer experience as a hobby, close to three years professionally
 * Efficient, adaptive, and eager to learn
 * Excellent technical writing and communication skills, along with a positive attitude and desire for teamwork
+* Looking to continue my professional career in an environment where I can continue to learn new technologies and languages and contribute to great software and products.

 # Education
 ## University of Central Florida